-How to use Pew Research Center’s Election News Pathways data tool
+How to use Pew Research Center’s American News Pathways data tool

-Pew Research Center’s yearlong Election News Pathways project examines how Americans’ news habits and attitudes relate to what they hear, perceive and know about the 2020 U.S. presidential election, the COVID-19 pandemic and ongoing protests against racial inequality following the killing of George Floyd.
+Pew Research Center’s yearlong American News Pathways project examines how Americans’ news habits and attitudes relate to what they hear, perceive and know about the 2020 U.S. presidential election, the COVID-19 pandemic and ongoing protests against racial inequality following the killing of George Floyd.

 At the project’s core is an interactive tool that lets users create custom tables so they can explore the Center’s survey questions.
 Here’s a step-by-step guide for how to use it.

 Step 2: Select a media trait or demographic group.
 You can explore results among all U.S. adults, by news consumption habits or attitudes, or by demographic group, such as gender or age.
 Note: If you select a survey question before choosing a trait, a chart will appear showing responses among all U.S. adults by default.

 Once a media trait or demographic group is selected, a definition will appear directly under the dropdown menu in gray text.
 For example, choosing the variable “Digital savviness” gives the names and definitions for each of the three subgroups within that variable: “The digitally savvy,” “Digital dabblers” and “The digitally disengaged.”
 The text also links to FAQs with more details, as well as instructions about how to read the data.

 A bar chart will then appear on the right.
 The full question wording, survey dates and other details about the question are displayed below the chart.
 For example, selecting the question “Trust in info from social media” displays the response options for that question, the share of respondents who chose each option, the full question wording, survey dates and other details.

 The same data can also be viewed in a table of numbers.
 Under “Display as” at far right, click the “Bars” and “Table” buttons to toggle between views.